 17 of 17

-Will string lights ever go out of style?
-We hope not—we still love the whimsical touch they add to outdoor spaces, and gardens are no different.
-This white wooden fence from miumari_74 is made even more enchanting with the string of cafe lights and the simple white daisies cast down the slats.
+String lights never go out of style.
+These vintage Edison bulbs add a whimsical touch to an outdoor garden.
+This white wooden fence looks enchanted on a summer night with the string of cafe lights and the simple white daisies meandering across the slats.